-The Manager utilises the following policies in order to mitigate the above risks; diversification across income and growth assets (multi-sector funds), diversification between sub-asset classes, diversification between industries, establishment of a minimum credit rating, duration management, establishment of tracking error ranges and having a currency hedging policy.
-Booster's Liquidity Management Framework policy outlines the key measures used to assess appropriate liquidity constraints for funds, as well as cash-flow and liquidity monitoring and stress-testing relative to these constraints, and the liquidity management tools that may be employed.
+The Manager utilises the following policies in order to mitigate the above risks: diversification across income and growth assets, diversification between sub-asset classes, diversification between industries, establishment of a minimum credit rating, duration management, establishment of tracking error ranges and having a currency hedging policy.
+Booster's Liquidity Management Framework policy outlines the key measures used to assess appropriate liquidity constraints for funds, as well as cash-flow and liquidity monitoring and stress-testing relative to these constraints, and the Liquidity Management Tools that may be employed.
 This is not meant to be an all-inclusive list but rather to serve as an example of some of the risk management policies deployed by the Manager.